X

 2. As a first time investor, would it be wise to buy the adjacent duplex and land bank the asset, then develop the land after we have acquired several more properties in our portfolio or focus on the subdivision straight off the bat?

 I am in a bit of a bind and require some help.
 I currently have 4 properties.
-PPOR, a house in country VIC (Nathalia) that my father rents, a house in Frankston (that’s had 10% growth in 5 months!) and the front house on a sub dived block in Seaford.
+PPOR, a house in country VIC (Nathalia) that my father rents, a house in Frankston (that’s had 10% growth in 5 months!) and the front house on a subdivided block in Seaford.

 The last 2 properties were purchased with friends as tenants in common.

 This destroys my serviceability.
-I am now not sure what to do, my friend is moving interstate and will not be ready to buy again for 2 years. (which I think my turn into 5 years) and I am keen to keep purchasing.
+I am now not sure what to do, my friend is moving interstate and will not be ready to buy again for 2 years (which I think may turn into 5 years) and I am keen to keep purchasing.

 Should I concentrate on paying down the debt on my PPOR (280k worth 750k) or look at selling one of the joint houses (to gain the serviceability)?

-And here are Free Resources mentioned in today’s podcast:
+And here are the Free Resources mentioned in today’s podcast:

 107 (Part 2) | Contract Reviews, Off The Plan and SMSF Purchases and more – Chat with Nicole Faid, Principal of Accord Conveyancing